a16bitsysop/docker-unbound-stub/README.md

 # docker-unbound-stub
-Dockerfile and scripts to create an unbound image that can be configured with environment variables on run

-Extra configuration is possible my mounting a volume into /etc/unbound/local.conf.d with more .conf files in
+Dockerfile to install [unbound](https://www.nlnetlabs.nl/projects/unbound/about/) as a docker container that can be a forwarding or authorative DNS server, a seperate directory is used for user configuration if required.

 Default versosity changed to reduce logs, for temporary increase in logging use: